Back to: Trading with Smart Money

 Pullback or Reversal in Trading: How to Spot the Difference?

-In this article, I am going to discuss Pullback or Reversal in Trading: How to Spot the Difference?
-Please read our previous article where we discussed Top Mistakes to Avoid When Pullback Trading and How to Overcome Them.
+In this article, I will discuss Pullback or Reversal in Trading: How to Spot the Difference?
+Please read our previous article discussing the Top Mistakes to Avoid When Pullback Trading and How to Overcome Them.

 Introduction to Pullback or Reversal in Trading:

-In this post, we’ll explain pullbacks and reversals, explain their respective importance, and provide a few tips on how to determine which one you’re dealing with.
-Understanding pullbacks and reversals may be challenging for traders of all experience levels, so it’s critical to have a strong foundation on which to build your trading knowledge.
+In this post, we’ll explain pullbacks and reversals and their respective importance and provide a few tips on determining which one you’re dealing with.
+Understanding pullbacks and reversals may be challenging for traders of all experience levels, so it’s critical to have a strong foundation to build your trading knowledge.

-We’ll talk about what to look for when determining price action, and common patterns that signal a pullback or reversal.
-Understanding these concepts can make it easier for you to see potential trading opportunities and avoid making costly errors.
-So, let’s get started and examine the main differences between pullbacks and reversals in trading.
+We’ll discuss what to look for when determining price action and common patterns that signal a pullback or reversal.
+Understanding these concepts can make it easier to see potential trading opportunities and avoid making costly errors.
+So, let’s examine the main differences between pullbacks and reversals in trading.

 Let’s go through a Practical Example

-Any trend-following trader has at some point questioned if the pullback they are watching is only a retracement in trend or a complete trend reversal.
+Any trend-following trader has once questioned if the pullback they are watching is only a retracement in trend or a complete trend reversal.
 You may prevent pullbacks when the price is actually reversing and hold onto winning trades longer by understanding the major distinctions between retracements and reversals.

 What are Pullbacks and the Psychology behind Pullback?

-A pullback is a temporary or short-term price movement that moves against the current dominant trend, later it resumes back into the main dominant market direction.
+A pullback is a temporary or short-term price movement against the dominant trend.
+Later, it resumes back into the main dominant market direction.
 For example, an uptrend-down move considers a short-term pullback in the uptrend.
 Pullbacks are sometimes referred to as price Correction or retracement in dominant trends.
 Pullbacks are often seen as healthy corrections within an overall trend, and they can provide traders with better opportunities to enter positions at more favorable prices.
-The key to success in the pullback trading method is understanding the difference between a pullback and failed pullback.
+The key to success in the pullback trading method is understanding the difference between a pullback and a failed pullback.

-The price never moves in a straight line in any financial market; instead, it is often expressed in terms of bullish (rising) and bearish (falling) waves.
+The price never moves in a straight line in any financial market; it is often expressed in bullish (rising) and bearish (falling) waves.
 For example, during an uptrend pullback, the price goes lower (against the dominant up waves, CALLED impulse waves) before rising again in the direction of the main trend.
-When trading pullbacks, traders watch for those corrective waves in order to time trade entries during these corrective waves.
+When trading pullbacks, traders watch for those corrective waves to time trade entries during these corrective waves.

 Let’s start by taking a look at retracements.
-A pullback is a temporary or short-term price movement that moves against the current dominant trend, later it resumes back into the main dominant market direction.
-Take a look at an example of a retracement on nifty daily chart below:
+A pullback is a temporary or short-term price movement against the dominant trend.
+Later, it resumes back into the main dominant market direction.
+Take a look at an example of a retracement on the nifty daily chart below:

 What is a Reversal?

-Here you can see that the pullback was in fact a reversal, as the trend changed from a bearish trend to a bullish trend.
+Here, you can see that the pullback was a reversal, as the trend changed from a bearish trend to a bullish one.

 Pullback vs Reversal – Key Differences in Trading